Did you miss me?

 About ten days ago, the bootloop issue that has plagued LG in the G4 and v10 phones struck my v10.
 The phone became a paperweight, and I learned how lazy I had been with regard to backing things up.
 I had somewhere north of 2,000 photos, not to mention records in a vehicle maintenance app and my blood sugar app.

 My options as far as T-Mobile were limited.
 They’d replace the phone easily enough under warranty for just five dollars.
-But that wouldn’t get my data pack.
+But that wouldn’t get my data bpack.
 I started the warranty service, then set about researching the issue to see if there were any nifty tricks out there.

 There are, and they boil down to freezing or cooking your phone.
 Well, the motherboard, anyway.

 It turns out that the bootloop issue is about loosening connections on the board.
 You can try freezing the phone, which in theory causes things to contract enough to make contact again.
 I think this is actually just anecdotal.
 I found a few YouTube videos talking about freezing, and none of them showed any success.
 A few forum posters claimed very limited success, like less than five minutes.
 That wasn’t going to be enough for me, so I looked at the cooking idea.

 It amounts to putting the motherboard in an oven to warm things enough to allow contact on the pins and such again.
 Same general concept as before, but on the other end of the spectrum.
 So I followed a disassembly video, pulled the motherboard, set it on a wire rack in the oven, and cringed.
 I chickened out at about six minutes, because I just couldn’t get over the fact that I had my phone’s motherboard in the oven.
 Link 1.
 Link 2.